simonemberton/Introduction_to_Creative_Coding/Week_15/Week_15.md

 [This](https://davemeckin.panel.uwe.ac.uk/Week_14_Demo/) is what we're going to be making.

+**Where code is provided, please write it out and do not copy and paste.**

 ### Task 1 - Timing and Drawing a Random Circle

 OK let's get to it - first of all we're going to draw a random circle on the screen every second, as that is our main game mechanic here.